Jacob Stallings Player Props: Marlins vs. Rays

 Jacob Stallings At The Plate

+- Stallings has driven in a run in eight games this season (16.3%), including one multiple-RBI game.

-- He has scored at least once 12 times this season (25.0%), including one multi-run game.
+- He has scored at least one run 12 times this year (24.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.